Top left banner Top right banner

 HCTT Study Area

-The HCTT Study Area (see Figure 1) consists primarily of the Hawaii Operating Area (OPAREA) and Temporary OPAREA (see Figure 2), the California OPAREA, and the transit corridor connecting the two.
-The Study Area includes only the at-sea components of the range complexes, Navy pierside locations and port transit channels, bays, harbors, inshore waterways, and civilian ports where training and testing activities occur, as well as transits between homeports and operating areas.
-For this EIS/OEIS, “at-sea components” include the marine environment around San Nicolas Island where marine mammals haul out on the shoreline.
-Missile and target firings from San Nicolas Island that could disturb the marine mammals are included in this analysis.
-Aside from this one exception, no other terrestrial impacts will be covered in the EIS/OEIS.
+The HCTT Study Area (see Figure 1) consists primarily of the Hawaii Study Area (see Figures 2-4), the California Study Area, and the transit corridor connecting the two.
+The Study Area includes the at-sea components of the range complexes (Hawaii Range Complex, Southern California [SOCAL] Range Complex, PMSR, Northern California [NOCAL] Range Complex), Navy pierside locations and port transit channels, bays, harbors, inshore waterways, amphibious approach lanes, and civilian ports where training and testing activities occur.
+For this EIS/OEIS, “at-sea components” include the marine environment around San Nicolas Island in Southern California and the Pacific Missile Range Facility in Hawaii where marine mammals (e.g., California sea lion, harbor seal, northern elephant seal, Hawaiian monk seal) haul out on the shoreline.
+Noise from missile and target launches and artillery firing from these two locations are analyzed in the Draft EIS/OEIS to estimate potential effects on hauled-out pinnipeds.

-The HCTT Study Area (for the “Phase IV” analysis) differs from the 2018 HSTT Study Area (for the “Phase III” analysis) in that it includes (see Figure 3):
+The HCTT Study Area (for this “Phase IV” analysis) differs from the 2018 HSTT Study Area (for the “Phase III” analysis) in that it includes (see Figure 5):

-• Two existing training and testing at-sea ranges, the PMSR and the Northern California (NOCAL) Range Complex
+• Two existing training and testing at-sea ranges, the PMSR and NOCAL Range Complex

 • Areas along the Southern California coastline from approximately Dana Point to Port Hueneme